StormShockMods/TF2-wav-converter/README.md

 # **TF2-wav-converter**

-A simple exe file to mass-convert mp3 files to 48000 hz wav files and delete all metadata from converted files for Titanfall 2 Mods.
+A simple program that mass-converts mp3 files to wav files, adjusts sample rates, and deletes all metadata from converted files for Titanfall 2 Mods.

 -------------------------------------------------------------------------------------------------------------------------------------